 The following discussion about market risk includes forward-looking statements.
-Actual results could differ materially from those projected in the forward-looking statements as a result of certain factors, including, but not limited to, those set forth in Part I. Item 1a.
+Actual results could differ materially from those projected in the forward-looking statements as a result of certain factors, including, but not limited to, those set forth in Part I. Forward Looking Statements in this Quarterly Report and Part I. Item 1A.
 Risk Factors in the Annual Report on Form 10-K for the year ended December 31, 2017.